 Gold open access

 - For gold open access, a publication fee will need to be paid after acceptance.
 Parkinson's UK will provide grant holders with additional funding to cover open access fees, where appropriate (up to 2 years after the end of the grant), in order to meet these requirements.
 See Parkinson's UK website for more details.
-Elsevier's open access publication fees are journal specific and vary between 500- 5000 US Dollars.
+Elsevier's open access publication fees are journal specific and range between c$150 and c$6000 US Dollars excluding tax.
 For information about specific open access publication fees, please refer to the individual journal's guide for authors.

 Upon publication, Elsevier will: